decredcommunity/social-media-stats/docs/charts.md

 Notes:

-- `online` users is not too meaningful with the current amount of data points, because the count of people online on Reddit greatly varies by the time of day.
+- `online` users chart is not too meaningful with the current amount of data points, because the count of people online on Reddit greatly varies by the time of day.

 ![](https://github.com/decredcommunity/social-media-stats/blob/graphs/graphs/matrix.png)

 Notes:

 - The 2020 drop of Matrix users was due to purging of 56 old bots in June 2020, followed by the upgrade of room versions in early July 2020.
-Room upgrade means a new room is created and all users from the old room are automatically invited but have to manually accept to join.
+Room upgrade means a new room is created and all users from the old one are automatically invited, but they have to manually accept to join the new version.
 Room upgrade has a similar effect to purging inactive users.

 ![](https://github.com/decredcommunity/social-media-stats/blob/graphs/graphs/discord.png)

 Notes:

-- The drop of user count in early 2020 was due to the purge of inactive users.
+- The drops of user counts were due to purges of inactive users.
+- `verified-to-post` tracked the active users who passed the manual verification (e.g. answer a few simple questions) to gain the permission to post.
+This number became hard to obtain at some point.

 ![](https://github.com/decredcommunity/social-media-stats/blob/graphs/graphs/telegram-decred.png)